 A Special Summer at Marin Shakespeare Company

-Step into the ultimate creative lab with Marin Shakespeare Company’s 2025 Summer Acting Intensive Lab.
+Step into the ultimate creative lab with Marin Shakespeare Company’s 2026 Summer Acting Intensive Lab (SAIL).
 These two transformative 9-week experiences are designed for aspiring actors 18+ to immerse themselves in mentorship, training, and performance while reimagining what it means to tell classic stories today.
 It’s not just about honoring Shakespeare—it’s about playing with the classics, challenging their boundaries, and discovering how these stories can serve today’s world.

 Two Tracks, One Mission: